aberi/onion-downloader/README.md

 Use the options -o or --output-file= to specify an output file.
 Use --server-response to show the server response. -r specifies to recurse one level, i.e., download every link within the downloaded page that points to a page on the same remote host (for now, links to other remote hosts are ignored).
 TODO: Implement recursion for an arbitrary depth.

+The 'infinite\_recursion' branch is where I am working on using a queue to allow for an arbitrary recursion depth.
+The master branch only allows for recursion depth of 1.